josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/Images/Index.md

 > the CropVariants Builder and write only plain PHP TCA configuration
 > for your project.

-#### Last but not least: Write plain TCA configuration for your cropVariants
+#### III Last but not least: Write plain TCA configuration for your cropVariants

 You can still access the defaults.
-This allows you still to manage the standards centrally.
+This allows you to still manage the standards centrally.

 ---